Eschatologue/CM_wiki/docs/class/rogue/scout.md

 ### Level 3: Skirmisher

 You are difficult to pin down during a fight.
-When a creature Moves into a space within 5 feet of you or ends its turn there, you can use your **:rsc-r: Reaction**{ .rsc } to Move up to half your Speed.
+When a creature Moves into a space within 5 feet of you or ends its turn there, you can use your **:rsc-r: Reaction**{.rsc} to Move up to half your Speed.
 This Movement doesn't provoke :rsc-r: Opportunity Attacks.

 Starting at level 5, you can move in this way when you use [Uncanny Dodge], as part of the same Reaction.